funilrys/PyFunceble/docs/components/adblock.rst

 Why do we need it?
 ^^^^^^^^^^^^^^^^^^

 As some people may want to test the content of their AdBlock/Filter list, we offer a way to decode them!

 How does it work?
 ^^^^^^^^^^^^^^^^^

 .. note::
     Want to read the code ?
-It's here :func:`PyFunceble.converter.adblock.AdBlock.get_converted`!
+It's here:
+    :class:`~PyFunceble.converter.adblock_input_line2subject.AdblockInputLine2Subject`!

 We keep it simple by trying to comply with the `Adblock Plus filters explained`_ documentation.
 For us, the relevant parts are the one which defines/explains which domains are being blocked from a given rule.

 .. note::
     A more aggressive extraction might be planned in the future.